PHAI has created an FDA Tobacco Litigation Tracker to follow legal challenges to FDA’s authority to regulate tobacco products.

 TPLP has held over 20 national or international conferences on tobacco litigation.

 Much of our material resides, for now, on the inactive TPLP website (which can be searched here).
 This includes the so-called Boeken Trial-in-a-Box, various analyses and resources from United States v.
 Philip Morris, and the trial exhibits from State of Minnesota et al. v.
 Philip Morris, Inc., et al..
 In addition, TPLP operated the State Tobacco Information Center website in the mid to late 1990s to help make available information from the state lawsuits against the tobacco industry.
-The site remains but our collection has been integrated into the Legacy Tobacco Documents Library at the University of California San Francisco.
+The site remains but our collection has been integrated into the Truth Initiative Tobacco Documents Library at the University of California San Francisco.
 We are charter members of the Tobacco Trial Lawyers’ Association.